danielnarey/data-types/README.md

 **\[Deprecated] Simple type checking and conversion for standard JS data types**

-## Deprecation Warning

-*This experimental library is no longer in active development and will not be updated in response to Node.js version releases or security vulnerabilities identified in the dependency tree.*
+> **Deprecation Warning**: *This experimental library is no longer in active development and will not be updated in response to Node.js version  releases or security vulnerabilities identified in the dependency tree.*

 ## Install